-Katie Storey is a graduate assistant in the Participation, Environment, and Performance Lab.
-She received her bachelor’s degree in biology from Luther College in Decorah, Iowa and is currently pursuing her Master of Science in Occupational Therapy from Washington University.
-Katie’s areas of interest include cognitive rehabilitation, occupational justice, and environmental modification.
+Katie Storey is a graduate assistant in the Participation, Environment and Performance Laboratory.
+She earned her bachelor’s degree in biology from Luther College in Decorah, Iowa, and is currently pursuing her MSOT from Washington University in St. Louis.
+Katie’s areas of interest include cognitive rehabilitation, occupational justice and environmental modification.
 Katie has prior research experience in heart disease and public health interventions from working at a hospital in Minneapolis for two years.
 Additionally, she has experience volunteering with recently resettled refugee families, at a hippotherapy center, and as an adaptive swim lesson instructor.

-Katie Walstra is a graduate assistant in the Participation, Environment, and Performance Lab.
-She received her bachelor’s degree in psychology from Calvin University and is currently pursuing her master’s degree in occupational therapy from Washington University.
-Katie is unsure what part of occupational therapy she wishes to work in, but finds assistive technology fascinating.
-Katie grew up in Grand Rapids, MI, and did an internship in the intensive feeding program at Helen DeVos Children’s Hospital, as well as tutoring through Bethany Christian Services.
+Katie Walstra is a graduate assistant in the Participation, Environment and Performance Laboratory.
+She earned her bachelor’s degree in psychology from Calvin University and is currently pursuing her MSOT from Washington University in St. Louis.
+Katie is deciding in what area of occupational therapy she wishes to work, but she finds assistive technology fascinating.
+Katie grew up in Grand Rapids, Michigan, and did an internship in the intensive feeding program at Helen DeVos Children’s Hospital, as well as tutoring through Bethany Christian Services.